bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/email-step.rst

 directly, take a process attribute with the type *File*, select a CMS entry or even build up the filename using script(s).
-The provided reference will be searched as CMS entry first, if no CMS entries found then the system will search the name as file in your :ref:`Axon Ivy file area <ivyscript-reference-file>`.
+The provided reference will be searched as CMS entry first, if no CMS entries found then the system will search the name as file in your :ref:`|axon-ivy| file area <ivyscript-reference-file>`.

 .. note::